mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 ### 4.1 Starting up the Web Server

-You actually have a functional Rails application already.
+You actually have a functional VOK application already.
 To see it, you need to start a web server on your development machine.
 You can do this by running the following in the blog directory:

 ```bash
 $ ./gradlew clean web:appRun
 ```

 This will fire up Jetty, an embeddable Java web server.
-To see your application in action, open a browser window and navigate to http://localhost:8080.
+To see your application in action, open a browser window and navigate to [http://localhost:8080](http://localhost:8080).
 You should see the Vaadin-on-Kotlin default information page:

 ![Welcome VOK](images/welcome_vok.png)